The Difference Between Opt-In vs Opt-Out Principles In Data Privacy: What You Need To Know [Updated February 2024]

-In the case of the GDPR, LGPD, and similar laws, this mostly comes from cookie consent.
+In the case of GDPR, LGPD, Thai PDPA, and similar laws, this mostly comes from cookie consent.
 The business puts a cookie banner on the website asking for consent, and the user can freely choose whether to opt-in or not.

-Moreover, the opt-in has to be valid.
+The opt-in also has to be valid.
 It is valid if it meets the requirements set by the law.
 In the case of obtaining consent according to the GDPR, it has to be given freely, specific, informed, and unambiguous.
 Otherwise, it doesn’t count as an opt-in.

 Aside from interacting with the cookie banner, users can opt-in in other ways too.
 Some common opt-in methods include cookie consent banners, checkboxes for receiving emails, opt-in boxes, and others.
 Sometimes users leave their personal information to have a product delivered to their home; sometimes they want to be contacted by customer support, sometimes, they want to receive a freebie from the business.